+Going through M&A activity?
 We all know change is hard.
-Consider that many of your employees may identify with where they are today, and need to be brought on the journey to understand both why it is happening and what the change means for them.
-And your customers similarly need to know why your change is going to improve their outcome, or why else would you subject them to it and risk losing their business?
+Many of your employees may identify with where they are today and need to be brought on the journey to understand what the change means for them.
+And your customers similarly need to know why your change is going to improve their outcome.
+Or why else would you subject them to it and risk losing their business?
+Thankfully, branding can help your employees and customers adjust to the change.

 Far too often a brand strategy is overlooked in the M&A process, or brought to the table too late to have an impact in anything except final implementation.
 Whenever it happens, it is important to develop a communication plan that addresses both internal and external audiences.
 This plan should break down the individual audiences in detail and outline what they should know and when, including the appropriate verbal and visual brand implementation for each instance.